tim-one/frac2dec/README.md

 figuring out who wins, but for human display along the way such very long values are incomprehensible.
 It just needs to display enough information so that humans can easily see the relative order of aggregate candidate scores.
-A dozen decimal digits total is typically more than enough for this purpose, and the fewer the better.
+A mere handful of decimal digits total is typically enough for this purpose, and the fewer the better.

 **Q**: How accurate is this?